 To the best of our knowledge, my group is the first to conduct

 research on detecting fake

 reviews and reviewers (or shills).
 Our first paper was published in 2007, and subsequent papers were published in 2008, 2010, and 2012.
 Both my books Web Data Mining and Sentiment Analysis and Opinion Mining discuss the issue.

 NOTE: This is closely related to Astroturfing: "Astroturfing refers to political, advertising, or public relations campaigns that are designed to mask the sponsors of the message to give the appearance of coming from a disinterested, grassroots participant.
 Astroturfing is intended to give the statements the credibility of an independent entity by withholding information about the source's financial connection.
 The term is a derivation of AstroTurf, a brand of synthetic carpeting designed to look like natural grass."
 Quoted from the Wikipedia page.

-Acknowledgement: This project was partially funded by Microsoft and Google
+Acknowledgement: This project has been partially funded by National Science Foundation, Microsoft, and Google

 Fake Review Detection

 We have used supervised learning, pattern discovery, graph-based methods, and relational modeling to solve the problem.
 Below are some main signals that we have used: